hsldymq/generator-go/README.md

     "github.com/hsldymq/goiter"
 )

-// goiter.Range and goiter.RangeStep provide similar functionality to the Python's range function func RangeDemo() {
+// goiter.Range and goiter.RangeStep provide similar functionality to Python's range function.
-    // This will print 0 1 2 3 4 5
+// The difference is that goiter.Range and goiter.RangeStep generate a range of numbers as a closed interval, unlike Python's range function which generates a half-open interval func RangeDemo() {
-    // It is equivalent to Python `range(0, 6)` or Golang `for v := range 6`
+    // So this will print 0 1 2 3 4 5, it is equivalent to Python `range(0, 6)` or Golang `for v := range 6`
     for v := range goiter.Range(0, 5) {
         fmt.Printf("%d ", v)
     }